CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 Roles and admin are people that can manage the above user device and devices.
 IMP= whenever you add groups, you can manage the groups only not the members of the groups.
 You cannot manage members of the Groups.

+In above users, you can add users on the AU.
+Then go to roles and administratives, select roles and give it to the user/users.
+Then they can perform that roles.
+Like Finance team r